 The table below provides a schematic illustration of a typical program of study for students admitted to the ENDY program.
-The ENDY program currently employs a cohort admissions strategy, admitting new students as a group (cohort) for the fall semester of each academic year.
+The ENDY program currently employs a cohort admissions strategy, admitting new students as a group (cohort) for the Fall semester of each academic year.
 Cohort admissions are viewed as a best practice by the Council of Graduate Schools, enabling students to assimilate more quickly into the program and permitting students to develop stronger bonds with their peers as they progress through the program together.
 We also strongly recommend applying for the Graduate Certificate in Sustainability.
-All your required courses in ENDY apply toward this certificate.
-Information regarding the Graduate Certificate in Sustainability is available from the ENDY Program Director.
+All your required courses in ENDY count toward this certificate.
+Information regarding the Graduate Certificate in Sustainability is available from the ENDY Program Assistant Director.

 The information presented below is intended to serve as a general guide to the sequencing of events during the student's tenure in the ENDY program.
-However, individual circumstances may result in slight modifications to this proposed scheme.
-The ENDY program and its faculty are committed to helping students progress through the program efficiently, but recognize the value of maintaining some flexibility to accommodate individual needs in consultation with the student's advisory committees.
+However, individual circumstances may result in slight modifications to this model scheme.
+The ENDY program and its faculty are committed to helping students progress through the program efficiently, but recognize the value of maintaining some flexibility to accommodate individual needs (give consultation with individual student advisory committees).